Reasons For Your Child’s Puffy Gums

 girl with braces

-Many children get braces to correct teeth misalignments.
-If your child has ever undergone this procedure, you may already know that those initial days following the installment of braces can come with their fair share of challenges.
-Aside from general mouth discomfort, the braces can even cause a little bit of gum swelling.
+Many children get braces to correct tooth misalignments.
+If your child has ever undergone this procedure, you may already know that those initial days following the installation of braces can come with their fair share of challenges.
+Aside from general mouth discomfort, braces can cause a little bit of gum swelling.
 The important thing is to continue brushing and flossing thoroughly.
 If the swelling does not improve within a day or two, it’s best to consult with your pediatric dentist again.

 Why Do Braces Make Gums Puffy